digipres/digipres.github.io/communities/index.md

 - Run by and for practitioners working in digital preservation and related fields.
 - Local, in the sense that in-person meetings are possible for members that do not have access to funding to attend national and international conferences.

+For more information, please read [this page about starting a digital preservation community group](./start/).

 {% include b5_local_groups.html %}